rahmancdp/watsonx-demoss/README.md

 2. data ingestor to milvus
 3. bot to bot conversation on pros and cons
 4. question and answer with rag
+    - ask doc - provide a PDF, and ask about it
 5. chatbot by streamit with watsonx
 6. code assist
     - 6.1 SOAP to RESTFUL conversion, handle larger SOAP with splitter